thecabinetofcuriosities/cbrpnk/docs/en/gmguide.md

 3. You risk it all for a reason.
 What’s in it for you?
 Choose an Angle and detail it briefly.
 4. Assign 2 , 1 , and 1 in any order to three of your Approaches.
 5. Distribute 8 dice over your Skills.
 To assign an Expertise, spend a third die on a particular Skill—choose or write the Expertise down aside.
 6. Body modifications of all types—Cybernetics, Biotech, and others—are widely adopted among Runners.
-Define your starting Signature Augmentation by writing down its model/brand and an outline of its primary feature, e.g., Ashidetm Racing Legs.
+Define your starting **Signature Augmentation** by writing down its model/brand and an outline of its primary feature, e.g., Ashide™ Racing Legs.
 While taking action or resisting Consequences, you can mark 1 Stress or SPECIAL RESISTANCE to leverage your Augmentation into it.
 During the Run, you may declare additional Augmentations or extra functionalities of existing ones as UPGRADES (panel 8).
 7. Don’t pick your Gear just yet—you’ll decide what you are carrying on the fly during the Run.
 For now, just circle on the list the ones you are interested in, for easy referencing later.

 Runner ID